 - Adjust the thermostat.
 This is the obvious option, and the first one you should try.
 In summer, turn on the air conditioning and reduce the temperature in your room to 70 or below.
 In winter, you’ll want to cut back the heat.
 Different people will have different temperature preferences, so tinker with the settings across several nights and see if you can find the perfect point for your mind and body.

 - Invest in a temperature-neutral mattress (or topper).
 New, high-tech mattresses and mattress toppers have emerged to try and solve the problem of sleeping in a room that’s too warm.
 If you have the budget, you can replace your entire mattress, or if you’re trying to save money, you could simply invest in a topper.
-For example, there’s the Gel Fusion Mattress Topper, which features a gel infusion that helps regulate your temperature, resulting in a temperature-neutral sleeping experience.
+For example, there’s the Gel-Infused mattress topper, which features a gel-infused luxury that helps regulate your temperature, resulting in a temperature-neutral sleeping experience.
 It’s also made of memory foam, so it offers plenty of support.